derrod/legendary/README.md

   --reset-defaults      Reset config settings for app and exit --override-exe <exe path>
-                        Override executable to launch (relative path) --wine <wine binary>  Set WINE binary to use to launch the app --wine-prefix <wine pfx path>
+                        Override executable to launch (relative path) --origin              Launch Origin to activate or run the game.
+  --wine <wine binary>  Set WINE binary to use to launch the app --wine-prefix <wine pfx path>
                         Set WINE prefix to use